microsoft/Olive/docs/architecture.md

 Optional parameters can be fixed values or search values which are prescribed using `SearchParameter`.

-Searchable parameters have default search values which can be used by assigning the config value as `DEFAULT_SEARCH`.
+Searchable parameters have default search values which can be used by assigning the config value as `SEARCHABLE_VALUES`.
 Optional parameters use the default fixed value, also assignable using `DEFAULT`, if not assigned.

 During initialization, the pass compares the user provided config and pass config class to create a dictionary for fixed parameters (`_fixed_params`) and search parameters (`_search_space`).